 In a way, this is a relief, since any alien invasion fleet planning to invade would first do recon by investigating our internet communications.
-Said alien fleet would assume that we’re just a bunch of wimpy cubicle drones, and would dramatically underestimate our capabilities.
+Said alien fleet would assume that we’re just a bunch of wimpy cubicle drones and would dramatically underestimate our capabilities.
 It would be this scene played out across the globe a billion-fold:

-Imagine an alien fleet coming to Earth expecting a bunch of pasty white-collar office fucks, and instead being greeted by an army of angry retail workers looking for an outlet to vent their frustrations on.
+Imagine an alien fleet coming to Earth expecting a bunch of pasty white-collar office drones, and instead being greeted by an army of angry retail workers looking for an outlet to vent their frustrations on.
 WELCOME TO EARF BITCH.
 Anyone who’s ever done time in retail hell knows, the collective anger of retail employees could fuel space travel to three galaxies over.
 Get on it, Elon Musk.

 As someone who has spent many a year in food service as well as other customer service related jobs and is currently serving on the front lines as an assistant deli manager, nothing irritates me more than the people who assume that everyone works in an office.

 Drop everything to take a walk.

-- Start exercising in the middle of your cubicle.
+Start exercising in the middle of your cubicle.

 Listen to music.

-- Complain about anything and everything to a Human Resources department.
+Complain about anything and everything to a Human Resources department.

 Who’d want to work an office job?
 Anyone who’s ever actually worked an office job will tell you how mind-numbingly painful it is.
 It’s not like an episode of The Drew Carey Show, with witty and whacky shenanigans.
 It’s more like the movie Office Space, with equipment that doesn’t work, coworkers that won’t leave you the hell alone, jerks swiping stuff from your desk, and incompetent middle management who piggybacks off the hard work of the people beneath them.
 Office Space is less like a movie and more like a documentary on working an office job.

 The diarrhea icing on this shit-cake?
 It doesn’t even matter what your degree is in.
 No, I’m not exaggerating for effect on this one.
 These places just want to see that you possess a college degree in literally anything, even something completely unrelated to the position you’re applying for.
 The cop-out they use is “It helps weed out hundreds of applicants”.
 Meanwhile, that guy who spent 4 years and $30,000 to obtain that B.A. in Market Analysis is making $10 an hour to be some executive’s errand boy.
 What a fucking joke, I’m glad I dropped out of college in my second semester and didn’t waste any more than a year on that shit.

 I have friends who work office jobs, and if any of them tried the shit I see other office workers doing in pictures they’d be looking for another $10 an hour job to pay off their Political Science B.A.
 I saw a picture of two people fighting with those big foam Hulk gloves.
-What kind of office actually allows people to do that shit?
+What kind of office actually allows people to do that?
 I suspect most of these “offices” are little tech “start-ups” out in California, and probably don’t last much longer than a year.
 Only a millennial would think it’s a good idea to play with toys on the job instead of actually working.
 Hell, most millennials probably feel they’re entitled to play instead of work.

 You have bitches like Sexual Harassment Susan, who wears low-cut blouses and flirts with guys, only to cry to HR when one of them has the nerve to ask her out on a date.
-Or the ever-popular Music Mike, who thinks everyone within a 5 cubicle radius needs to hear his shitty music (SIDE TANGENT: Music Mike has a Puerto Rican cousin named Hernandez who thinks that everybody wants to hear his faggot ass coming from 4 blocks away and drives a $500 car with a $5,000 sound system; Hernandez of course lives in my neighborhood and is unemployed, allowing him to drive around all hours of the day and night shaking houses with his shit taste in music).
+Or the ever-popular Music Mike, who thinks everyone within a 5 cubicle radius needs to hear his shitty music (SIDE TANGENT: Music Mike has a Puerto Rican cousin named Hernandez who thinks that everybody wants to hear his stupid ass coming from 4 blocks away and drives a $500 car with a $5,000 sound system; Hernandez of course lives in my neighborhood and is unemployed, allowing him to drive around all hours of the day and night shaking houses with his shit taste in music).
 These are typical problems office workers have to deal with.

 The idea of being able to “sit down” over a petty grievance is hilariously laughable to me.
 First of all, I can’t even have a meeting with my store director to review sales figures for the week without being interrupted by others several times.
 Asking for a private sit-down to whine about how I feel like someone is being mean to me?
 The store director would laugh in my fucking face and literally tell me to fuck off.
 I’m not exaggerating here, he’s done exactly that to people.
 Is he a tyrant?
 No, he just doesn’t live in Candyland like some of these office workers seem to.
 I’ve had no qualms over the years openly calling various bosses out on their shit, and rarely do I involve a higher power in my disputes.

 There’s not much manual labor to be done there, how the hell would I keep anyone in line?
 You can only have someone move heavy stacks of copy paper so many times before the big bosses catch on.
 Conversely, that floor or those walls can always be cleaner.
 Never know when the Board of Health is gonna walk in, we need this place in shipshape!

 While it sucks that I only have off one day a week, it sure beats dealing with the bullshit that comes with working a dead-end office job for the rest of my life.
-Fuck offices, fuck retail, and fuck you.